-Box and whisker plots were used to distinguish the effect of situation (ISFZ vs. OSFZ) on larval abundance at the 4 different stages of development (D-larvae, large umbo larvae, pediveligers and spat).
-We tested the hypothesis that larval abundances did not vary according to ISFZ-OSFZ biocoenosis (under \log{10} transformation) with a parametric ANOVA if prerequisites of normality, homoscedasticity and independence were respected; otherwise, we used a non-parametric Kruskal-Wallis test.
+Box and whisker plots were used to distinguish the effect of ISFZ from the effect of OSFZ on larval abundance at the four different stages of development (D-larvae, large umbo larvae, pediveligers and spat).
+We tested the hypothesis that larval abundances did not vary according to ISFZ-OSFZ biocoenosis (under log10 transformation) with a parametric analysis of variance if prerequisites of normality, homoscedasticity and independence were respected; otherwise, we used a non-parametric Kruskall-Wallis test.

-The 50 simulations over the period from 1 June to 29 September were analyzed to establish yearly maps of averaged hydrodynamic connectivity over the 3 study years.
-The mean hydrodynamic CI was averaged from the 50 values of indicators calculated over periods of 18 d corresponding to the maximum duration of larval settlement.
+The 50 simulations over the period from June 1st to September 29th were analyzed to establish yearly maps of averaged hydrodynamic connectivity in the three study years.
+The mean hydrodynamic connectivity index was averaged from the 50 values of indicators calculated over periods of 18 days corresponding to the maximum duration of larval settlement.

-A simulated connectivity indicator was calculated using the dates on which spat was collected at the 8 experimental sampling sites.
-The connectivity indicators are presented as box and whiskers plots.
-An ANOVA model was fitted with additional Tukey contrasts multiple comparisons of means ('multcomp' package) to differentiate the connectivity levels at the different sampling sites.
+A simulated connectivity indicator was calculated using the dates on which spat was collected at the eight experimental sampling sites.
+The connectivity indicators are presented in box and whiskers plots.
+An analysis of variance model was fitted with additional Tukey contrasts multiple comparisons of means ('multcomp' package) to differentiate the connectivity levels at the different sampling sites.

 The relationship between simulated connectivity and the abundances of the different larval stages is illustrated by means and standard error bars on scatterplots in both the x and y directions associated with linear regression lines.
-ANCOVA was used to compare the ISFZ vs. OSFZ regression model with respect to the application conditions (independence, linearity and homoscedasticity).
+ANCOVA was used to compare the ISFZ / OSFZ regression model with respect to the application conditions (independence, linearity and homoscedasticity).

 To further investigate the link between larval abundance and the plankton environment, we used a linear multiple regression with transformed data.
-The adjusted R^2 was maximized without minimizing collinearity.
+The adjusted R-squared was maximized without minimizing collinearity.

-3. RESULTS
+3 RESULTS